Scam warning: Verizon users get texts from own number - NewsBreak

 So what happens if you did click the link?
 According to Young, the message is “making an offer” and the link seeks credit card information.
 Don’t provide any of that information, close the link and delete the message, he said.

 Some customers who received the text from their own phone numbers, including an editor for The Verge , reported that the link in the message sent them to a Russian state media network.
-The messages come in the wake of President Joe Biden warning U.S. companies of potential Russian cyberattacks .
-However, Young said in his statement that Verizon has “no indication of any Russian involvement” with this recent scam.Taxpayers should watch out for these scams, IRS warns
+The messages come in the wake of President Joe Biden warning U.S. companies of potential Russian cyberattacks.
+However, Young said in his statement that Verizon has “no indication of any Russian involvement” with this recent scam.Negotiations resume between Ralphs, Albertsons and labor unions

 “We are actively working with others in our industry and with U.S. law enforcement as part of an investigation aimed at identifying and stopping these fraudsters and their illegal actions, and we will continue this work on behalf of our customers,” Young said.